hekimapro/zenopay/README.md

 ```

 ### 2. **Frontend Integration**
-Use the SDK in a React or Angular application to process payments directly in the browser:
+Use the ZenoPay in a React or Angular application to process payments directly in the browser:

 ```javascript
 import ZenoPay from "zenopay";